knative/eventing/docs/broker/README.md

 Broker and Trigger are intended to be black boxes.
 How they are implemented should not matter to the end user.
 This section describes the specific implementation that is currently in the repository.
-However, **the implmentation may change at any time, absolutely no guarantees are made about the implmentation**.
+However, **the implementation may change at any time, absolutely no guarantees are made about the implementation**.

 ### Namespace